lukecassidy/kind-stack-observability/README.md

 ---

 ## Notes
-- Elasticsearch is single node and unsecured (dev only).
+- OpenSearch is single node and unsecured (dev only).
-- Fluent Bit forwards all container logs to Elasticsearch.
+- Fluent Bit forwards all container logs to OpenSearch.
 - podinfo is the traffic + metrics source for validating end to end observability.
 - Prometheus and Grafana are non persistent to support an ephemeral workflow.
 - The stack is intended for short lived, iterative demo environments.